Rewant-1/blindaid/README.md

 - **Confidence + thresholds**: Adjust `OBJECT_CONFIDENCE`, `TEXT_CONFIDENCE`, and cooldown timers inside `blindaid/core/config.py`.
 - **Known faces**: Drop JPEGs into `resources/known_faces/<person_name>/` (no CLI flag needed anymore).
 - **Optional extras**: Install `pip install -e .[advanced]` or `.[full]` to enable caption/depth helpers.

+## Performance Tips

+- **Lazy model loading**: The controller now opens the camera instantly and only spins up mode-specific models (YOLO, PaddleOCR, etc.) the first time you activate that mode.
+- **Fast PaddleOCR**: Reading mode forces `use_fast=True` and `use_gpu=False`, so you get the lightweight CPU graph by default; no extra config required.
+- **Optimized interpreter**: Prefer `python -O -m blindaid` for demos—every millisecond saved on startup matters on CPUs like the Pi 5.
+- **Slim logging**: Keep the default WARNING log level for smooth frames; toggle `--debug` temporarily when diagnosing issues.
+- **ONNX exports for YOLO**:
+   1. Install the runtime once: `pip install onnxruntime` (CPU) or `onnxruntime-gpu`.
+   2. Export each Ultralytics checkpoint: `yolo export model=resources/models/object_blind_aide.pt format=onnx` (repeat for the face model).
+   3. Point `OBJECT_DETECTION_MODEL` / `FACE_RECOGNITION_MODEL` in `blindaid/core/config.py` to the new `.onnx` files.
+   4. Restart the controller—Ultralytics will pick the ONNXRuntime backend automatically and you should see noticeably faster CPU inference.

 ## Project Structure